Leukemia, Chronic Lymphocytic

 • The cell of origin in CLL is a clonal B cell arrested in the B-cell differentiation pathway, intermediate between pre–B cells and mature B cells.
 In the peripheral blood, these cells resemble mature lymphocytes.

-• Genetic mutations leading to disrupted function and prolonged survival of affected lymphocytes are suspected but not well known.
+• Genetic mutations leading to disrupted function and prolonged survival of affected lymphocytes are suspected but are not well known.
 The BCL2 proto-oncogene (suppressor of apoptosis or programmed cell death) is overexpressed in CLL.

 Genetics